 Arista Networks, Inc., v.
 Cisco Systems, Inc.

-Arista Networks, Inc. and Cisco Systems, Inc. entered into a binding agreement that will result in the dismissal of all pending district court and ITC litigation between the parties and a five-year stand-down period for any future patent infringement claims either may have against the other, in return for a $400 million payment from Arista to Cisco.
+Arista Networks, Inc. and Cisco Systems, Inc. agreed to a settlement that resulted in the dismissal of pending district court and ITC litigation between the parties and a five-year stand-down period for any future patent infringement claims, in return for a $400 million payment from Arista to Cisco.
 Arista’s stock price jumped 5.4% on the announcement.
 The settlement will end customer uncertainty raised by the various lawsuits.

 In 2014, Cisco sued Arista for patent and copyright infringement related to Ethernet switches and their “command line interface” (CLI).
-In 2016, Arista countersued Cisco for antitrust violations, alleging that Cisco’s reversal of its long-standing policy of recognizing and encouraging industry usage of its switch CLI commands represented anticompetitive conduct that maintained its monopoly power in Ethernet switches and high-speed Ethernet switches.
+In 2016, Arista countersued Cisco for antitrust violations, alleging that Cisco’s reversal of its long-standing policy of recognizing and encouraging industry usage of its switch CLI commands represented anticompetitive conduct that maintained its monopoly power in Ethernet switches.